minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Indicate their willingness to be domestic partners

 Alternatively, couples can create enforceable rights by becoming joint signatories to a cohabitation agreement.
-However, such relationships do not provide all the rights and privileges available to married couples.
+However, such relationships do not give married couples all the rights and privileges available.

 disclaimer